 Skip to content

-Nerd podcast #13: Emily Ansenk (Holland Festival) is all set: 'Until a week and a half ago, we didn't know if it could go ahead.'
+Nerd podcast #13: Emily Ansenk (Holland Festival) is all over it: 'Until a week and a half ago, we didn't know if it could go ahead.'

 'Are we ready?
 Yes.
 Is everything ready?
 No, far from it, because it is all very complex.
 But in the end the jubilation now prevails, because until a week and a half ago we didn't even know if we were allowed.'
 In this Nerd podcast, Emily Ansenk, director of the Holland Festival for the second year, tells Marijn Lems and Wijbrand Schaap about this 74th edition, which finally includes live events again.